ibm-cloud-docs/event-notifications/en-destination-cloud-object-storage.md

 1. Select a source account.
    * If the source service that needs access to the target service is in this account, select **This account**.
-   * If the source service that needs access to the target service is in a different account, select **Other account**.
-Then, enter the **Account ID** of the source account.

 1. Select a **Source service** as **Event Notifications**.